Abs-Shagor/OOP-x-Python/README.md

 ### 9. What is Encapsulation?
 Type?
 What access modifiers commonly used in encapsulation.
-- Before we learn  Encapsulation, We should know one thing and that is “Nothing is Strictly Private in Python”
+- Before we learn  Encapsulation, We should know one thing and that is **“Nothing is Strictly Private in Python 🙂”**
-In fact, the private value in encapsulation is also accessible by the help of some technique. 🙂
+.In fact, the private value in encapsulation is also accessible by the help of some technique.

 Encapsulation is a technique to prevent misuse and restrict direct access of data from outside by using public, protected and private modes.
-- public ⇒ The properties and methods are Accessible anywhere.
+- **public ⇒** The properties and methods are Accessible anywhere.
-- Protected ⇒ Accessible within class and subclasses.
+- **Protected ⇒** Accessible within class and subclasses.
 Defined by _single underscore.
-- private ⇒ Accessible only within class.
+- **private ⇒** Accessible only within class.
 Defined by __double underscore.

 Two common access modifiers method are:
-- Getter: Method to read private/protected data
+- **Getter:** Method to read private/protected data
-- Setter: Method to modify private/protected data safely
+- **Setter:** Method to modify private/protected data safely

 ### 10. Two major differences between Abstraction and Encapsulation.
 Abstraction